-- 1. Lack of Market Activity: This instrument has no observable market transactions, making it difficult to obtain reliable market prices or comparable data for valuation purposes. - 2.
-Complexity and/or Unique Characteristics: The instrument possesses complex structures and contingent payment terms such as: - a.
+- a.
 Term the instrument has a period of 30 years as defined in the POA, allowing the holder to collect funds in periods 1 to 22 if meeting several performance conditions and from years 23-30 subject to additional performance conditions including maximum cap amounts. - b.
 Performance conditions the holder of the instrument would receive cash flows if several outperformance metrics from the baseline Sales and Use Tax from the Commonwealth of Puerto Rico as defined in the POA occurs subject to annual and cumulative conditions and maximum cap amounts. - c.
 Waterfall structure considering this instrument is the fourth priority within the HTA Clawback CVI it results in significant uncertainties about the ability to reasonably estimate the amount of cash flows to be received.

+As of the date of these financial statements, the Fourth Priority HTA Clawback CVIs have not received any cash flows as defined in the Bond Indenture as no applicable performance conditions or waterfall structure metrics have been met.
 As a result, these conditions create significant uncertainties to establish reasonable methods and assumptions to determine a reasonable fair value measurement that would comply with market participants and in compliance with GAAP as of the date of the financial statements.
 As time lapses and market participant information becomes available it may support changes to the fair value conclusions made by the DRA in subsequent periods.